ianvanharten/all-time-reading-list/README.md

 - Gulliver's Travels -- Jonathan Swift
 - The Stone Angel -- Margaret Laurence
 - Surfacing -- Margaret Atwood

-Robertson Davies--The Pleasures of Reading
+- The Pleasures of Reading -- Robertson Davies

-George Orwell--All Art is Propoganda
+- All Art is Propaganda -- George Orwell

-GK CHesterton--Orthodoxy
+- Orthodoxy -- GK Chesterton

-Dawn Martin-Hill--The Lubicon Lake Nation
+- The Lubicon Lake Nation -- Dawn Martin-Hill

-John Goddard--The Last Stand of the Lubicon Cree
+- The Last Stand of the Lubicon Cree -- John Goddard

-Kurt Vonnegut--Cat's Cradle
+- Cat's Cradle -- Kurt Vonnegut

-JD Salinger--The Catcher in the Rye
+- The Catcher in the Rye -- JD Salinger

-Timothy Findley--Spadework
+- Spadework -- Timothy Findley

-William Faulkner--As I Lay Dying
+- As I Lay Dying -- William Faulkner

-Philip K. Dick--The Man in the High Castle
+- The Man in the High Castle -- Philip K. Dick

-Mark Haddon--The Curious Incident with the Dog in the Nighttime
+- The Curious Incident with the Dog in the Nighttime -- Mark Haddon

-Richard Holmes--The Age of Wonder
+- The Age of Wonder -- Richard Holmes

-Margaret Atwood--The Year of the Flood
+- The Year of the Flood -- Margaret Atwood

-Timothy Findley--You Went Away
+- You Went Away -- Timothy Findley

-Margaret Atwood--Lady Oracle
+- Lady Oracle -- Margaret Atwood

-Gabrielle Roy--The Tin Flute
+- The Tin Flute -- Gabrielle Roy

---April 2010 (Orangeville)--
+### April 2010 (Back in Orangeville)

-Margaret Laurence--The Fire Dwellers
+- The Fire Dwellers -- Margaret Laurence

-Martin Booth--Cannabis, a History

-Social Change in Canada

-Metamorphasis--Franz Kafka

-Mere Christianity--C.S.
+- Cannabis: A History -- Martin Booth
+- Metamorphasis -- Franz Kafka
+- Mere Christianity -- C.S.
 Lewis

-The Divine Invasion--Philip K. Dick

-Valis--Philip K. Dick

-The Transmigration of Timothy Archer--Philip K. Dick

-Human Race Get Off Your Knees--David Icke

-Truth Vibrations--David Icke

-Conversations with God 1, 2, 3--Neale Walcsh

-Quantum THeory Cannot Hurt You

-Consciousness Beyond Life--Pip van Lommel

-The Third Reich in Power--Evans

-A Handmaid's Tale--Margaret Atwood

-The Joy of Not Working

-What God Wants--Neale Walsch

-The Secret History of Lucifer

-The Bible, a Biography--Karen Armstrong

-Tracks in the Psychic Wilderness--Dale E. Graff

-Propaganda--Jacques Ellul

-Supernature--John Downer

-Childhood's End--Arthur Clarke

-Tomorrow's God--Neale Donald Walsch

-Doctoring the Mind--Richard P. Bentall

-Understanding Media--Marshall McLuhan

-The Scalpel, the Sword

-The Shallows--Nicholas Carr

-Marshall McLuhan, The Medium and the Messanger--Philip Marchand

-Television and the Quality of Life--Kubey and Csikszentmihalyi

-Beatrice and Virgil--Yann Martel

-The Book--Alan Watts

-Our Posthuman Future--Francis Fukuyama

-What is Stephen Harper Reading--Yann Martel

-Brave New World and Brave New World Revisited--Aldous Huxley

-The Way of Zen--Alan Watts

-The Vertical Farm--Dr. Dickson Despommier

-Zapped--Anne Louise Gittleman

-Life of Pi--Yann Martel

-The Information--James Gleick

-Genesis--Bernard Beckett

-A Mind Apart--Susanne Antonetta

-A Celestine Vision--James Redfield

-The Tenth Insight--James Redfield

-The Holographic Universe--Micheal Talbot

-The New Story of Science

-The Natural Mind--Andrew Weil

-Flowers for Algernon--Daniel Keyes

-The Best American Science Writing--Natalie Angier Ed.

---July 2011 (Michelle's Wedding)--

-Not Even Wrong--Paul COllins
+- The Divine Invasion -- Philip K. Dick
+- Valis -- Philip K. Dick
+- The Transmigration of Timothy Archer -- Philip K. Dick
+- Human Race Get Off Your Knees -- David Icke
+- Truth Vibrations -- David Icke
+- Conversations with God 1, 2, 3 -- Neale Walcsh
+- Quantum THeory Cannot Hurt You -- Marcus Chown
+- Consciousness Beyond Life -- Pip van Lommel
+- The Third Reich in Power -- Richard J. Evans
+- A Handmaid's Tale -- Margaret Atwood
+- The Joy of Not Working -- Ernie Zelinski
+- What God Wants -- Neale Walsch
+- The Secret History of Lucifer -- Lynn Picknett
+- The Bible, a Biography -- Karen Armstrong
+- Tracks in the Psychic Wilderness -- Dale E. Graff
+- Propaganda -- Jacques Ellul
+- Supernature -- John Downer
+- Childhood's End -- Arthur Clarke
+- Tomorrow's God -- Neale Donald Walsch
+- Doctoring the Mind -- Richard P. Bentall
+- Understanding Media -- Marshall McLuhan
+- The Scalpel, the Sword: The Story of Dr. Norman Bethune -- Ted Allen
+- The Shallows -- Nicholas Carr
+- Marshall McLuhan, The Medium and the Messanger -- Philip Marchand
+- Television and the Quality of Life -- Kubey and Csikszentmihalyi
+- Beatrice and Virgil -- Yann Martel
+- The Book -- Alan Watts
+- Our Posthuman Future -- Francis Fukuyama
+- What is Stephen Harper Reading -- Yann Martel
+- Brave New World and Brave New World Revisited -- Aldous Huxley
+- The Way of Zen -- Alan Watts
+- The Vertical Farm -- Dr. Dickson Despommier
+- Zapped -- Anne Louise Gittleman
+- Life of Pi -- Yann Martel
+- The Information -- James Gleick
+- Genesis -- Bernard Beckett
+- A Mind Apart -- Susanne Antonetta
+- A Celestine Vision -- James Redfield
+- The Tenth Insight -- James Redfield
+- The Holographic Universe -- Micheal Talbot
+- The New Story of Science -- Robert Augros
+- The Natural Mind -- Andrew Weil
+- Flowers for Algernon -- Daniel Keyes
+- The Best American Science Writing -- Natalie Angier Ed.

+### July 2011 (Michelle's Wedding)

+Not Even Wrong--Paul Collins

 Thinking in Pictures--Temple Grandin